peterfelfer/lectureTools/README.md

 - Convert ordered slide images (PNG/JPEG/KRA) into A4 PDFs.
 - Transcribe lecture audio/video into full transcripts and cleaned-up notes.
 - Orchestrate both steps via a single, YAML-configured pipeline.
+- Run everything from a minimal desktop GUI (`lecture_gui.py`) that supports drag-and-drop folders/files and a password-style box for the OpenAI API key.

 ## Pipeline